-Subsequently we had four lovely children: Bob and Tom (named after my two brothers lost during the war), Janeen and Catherine, and our two girls have since given us four wonderful grandchildren: Stephen, Megan, Michael and Quinn.
+Following our marriage, Beryl and I had four lovely children: Bob and Tom (named after my two brothers lost during the war), Janeen and Catherine, and our two girls have since given us four wonderful grandchildren: Stephen, Megan, Michael and Quinn.

 After the war I had resumed work at the Chartered Accountants office and took on correspondence training with Hemingway and Robertson to attain the required qualifications.
 In 1949 I became a Chartered Accountant, a Chartered Secretary and a Licenced Companies Auditor.

 I then decided to leave the accountancy field and join A.V.
 Jennings Industries (the largest house-building company in Australia) as assistant to the Company Secretary.
 I worked at Jennings for 31 years (except for one day off on sick leave), progressively becoming Company Secretary, Finance Director and Executive Director of the Jennings Mining group.

 In this latter role, we identified and built a mineral sands operation in Western Australia.
 We also found a pink diamond prospect at Kalamburu which, unfortunately, the Managing Director sold off to a competitor for $1million.
 It was soon valued at $300 million and Argyle then became the largest diamond mine in the world.
 It proved to be the biggest disappointment in my business life: I would have been known as ‘Diamond Jim’!

 After leaving Jennings I undertook Business Management consultancy for 20 years during which time I undertook the work of assisting ailing companies, the usual first step of which was to sack and replace the CEO!